Rukeanu/SQL-7/README.md

 ## _Aggregated data is more informative, isn't it?_

-Resume: Today you will see how to use specific OLAP constructions to get a “Value” from data
+Resume: Today you will see how to use specific OLAP constructions to get a "Value" from data.

 ## Contents